mukulvyas/Intelligent-Legal-Framework/README.md

 # Intelligent Legal Framework (ILF)

-The Intelligent Legal Framework (ILF) is a comprehensive platform that aims to revolutionize legal research and practice by integrating various cutting-edge technologies, including predictive analytics, document summarization, drafting assistance, and multilingual communication capabilities.
+The Intelligent Legal Framework (ILF) is an innovative platform designed to revolutionize legal research and practice by integrating cutting-edge technologies.
+This comprehensive solution aims to address existing challenges in the legal domain, such as inefficient research processes, limited predictive capabilities, language barriers, and fragmented legal services.
+By leveraging advanced AI techniques, the ILF offers a range of features to enhance productivity, improve decision-making, and increase access to justice.

 ## Features